 The process for development of the new five-year IDP 2022/2027 for Emthanjeni Municipality started with Council approving the IDP & Budget Process Plan and Time schedule with key deadlines on 31 August 2021.
-Due to the municipal elections that were only held during November 2021 as well as COVID 19 lockdown restrictions at that stage the municipality embarked on a process of public participation with Stakeholder Representatives in all towns of Emthanjeni Municipality in October 2021 as part of the IDP Analysis phase to gain input from communities for the compilation of the Draft Five-year IDP 2022/2027.
-It was followed by Council Meets the People engagements in the respective wards where the newly elected Councillors were introduced to the community of Emthanjeni and communities were granted an opportunity to provide inputs as well.
+The Process Plan and Time schedule with key deadlines for compilation of the 1st Review of IDP 2022/27 was adopted by Council on 31 August 2022.
+The municipality embarked on a process of public participation with Communities and Stakeholder Representatives in all wards of Emthanjeni Municipality during November and March 2023 respectively as part of the IDP Analysis phase to gain input from communities for the compilation of the Draft Five-year IDP 2022/2027 Review 1.
+Council Meets the People engagements were also held in several wards.

-The Draft IDP 2022/2027 will be presented to Council by the end of March 2022 to be approved for public comments whereafter another round of public consultation engagements with Communities and Stakeholders of Emthanjeni Municipality will follow to gain input on the Draft IDP and Draft Budget.
-The Final IDP 2022/2027 (5th Generation IDP) will be tabled to Council for adoption at the end of May 2022 as prescribed by legislation.
+The Draft IDP 2022/2027 Review 1 will be presented to Council by the end of March 2023 to be approved for public comments whereafter another round of public consultation engagements with Communities and Stakeholders of Emthanjeni Municipality will follow to gain input on the Draft IDP and Draft Budget.
+The Final IDP 2022/2027 (5th Generation IDP) Review 1 will be tabled to Council for adoption at the end of May 2023 as prescribed by legislation.

-The new Council held its first Annual Strategic Planning Session on 09-10 March 2022 to path the way for the next five years.
+The new Council held its first Annual Strategic Planning Session on 09-10 March 2022 to path the way for the five years.
 The resultant outcomes informed the design and implementation of municipal-wide projects and programmes, as well as the delivery of services, maintenance of infrastructure and responsibilities to stimulate growth and development.
 This will enable the Municipality to accomplish the vision: "A centre for development and service excellence focused on economic development in pursuit of a better life for all".
-In this regard, the 2022/23 municipal budget includes mainly projects regarding maintenance and provision of infrastructure.
+In this regard, the 2023/24 municipal budget includes mainly projects regarding maintenance and provision of infrastructure.

-Council's Strategic Objectives for the next five years remains as follows:
+Council's Strategic Objectives for the five years remains as follows:

-- R Provision of access to all basic services rendered to residents within the available resources. - Development and transformation of the institution with the aim of capacitating the municipality in meeting their objectives. - Promote representative governance through the sustainable utilization of available resources in consultation with the residents of Emthanjeni Municipality. - Maintaining a financially sustainable and viable Municipality
+- Provision of access to all basic services rendered to residents within the available resources. - Development and transformation of the institution with the aim of capacitating the municipality in meeting their objectives.

-- Repromete the equitable creation and distribution of wealth in Emthanjeni Municipal area. - Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties. - Contribute to the development and protection of the rights and needs of all residents with a particular focus on the poor
+- Promote representative governance through the sustainable utilization of available resources in consultation with the residents of Emthanjeni Municipality. - Maintaining a financially sustainable and viable Municipality - Promote the equitable creation and distribution of wealth in Emthanjeni Municipal area. - Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties. - Contribute to the development and protection of the rights and needs of all residents with a particular focus on the poor